mi-iro/UESTC_Beamer/README.md

 # Beamer for UESTC

-This is a Beamer template for UESTC.
+This is a Beamer template for UESTC students.
+(English Ver.)

+Based on [THU-Beamer](https://www.overleaf.com/latex/templates/thu-beamer-theme/vwnqmzndvwyb) and [UESTC-Beamer](https://www.overleaf.com/latex/templates/uestc-beamer-theme/ybqzdsgvrfdq) (Chinese Ver.).

 *You are welcome to use and distribute it.*